augustinas/rate-my-pothole/README.md

   - signed in user can post pothole (name, location, datetime(problems aticipated))
   - potholes diplayed on homepage
   - place a vote on the pothole that has been added
-  - make an ajax call to vote and update page

 MVP3 - MVP2 + potholes are displayed in rank order(Tue)